 Here’s what’s good about that 13-part order – it really helps a potential defendant know what’s up.
 By forcing the letter to be approved by the Court, by saying in the letter that the intended Defendant has not yet been judged to have infringed, you are protecting the letter recipients who will be less scared, and thus less likely to quickly settle.
 And you can bet that if said letter says “give us $10,000 and we’ll go away”, the Court will reject it before it’s even sent, because that’s just bull.

 And let’s talk about pornography.
+I’m sure many fans of shemalehd.sex will enjoy this topic, but maybe not in this particular manner.
 The threatening letter always works for porn downloads because people don’t want it out they downloaded porn.
-By setting the precedent that the names and addresses must remain confidential, you have eliminated the “shame” factor that a copyright owner could play on to force a settlement.
+By setting the precedent that the names and addresses must remain confidential, you have eliminated the “shame” factor that a copyright owner could play on to force a settlement if they illegally downloaded anything for home viewing.
+Better to use a website and view it there anyway, though.

 The 13-part order has other deterrents to copyright trolls as well.
 If they have to pay the costs of the third-party, that makes the economics of the situation even worse for Voltage (Geist makes this point in his calculations).
 Voltage also has to pay for a shitload of paper to send the Order and requested reasons to a Defendant.
 By having a case management judge to supervise everything, Voltage cannot do anything fishy.